 Your older teenager or young “adult child” isn’t sure what to do, and he is asking you for money every few days.
 How do you cut the purse strings and teach him to be independent?

-If you have an older Aspergers (AS) or high-functioning autistic (HFA) teenager who has no clue where he is going in life, or if you have an adult child still living at home (in his early 20s or beyond), then this will be the most important letter you will ever read:
+If you have an older teenager with ASD Level 1 (i.e., Asperger's, high-functioning autism) who has no clue where he is going in life, or if you have an adult child still living at home (in his early 20s or beyond), then this will be the most important letter you will ever read:

 Parents of teens with autism spectrum disorder face many problems that other parents do not.
 Time is running out for teaching their adolescent how to become an independent adult.
 As one mother put it, "There's so little time, yet so much left to do."